daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 Intuition: If I can give up X for Y in the market (buy less X, get more Y) at a certain rate, and the *benefit* I get from doing this is at a different rate, I can make myself better off.

-Thus the original point could not have been optimal.
+Thus the original point could not have been optimal!

+\includegraphics[height=.7in]{picsfigs/glasses.png}

-*Think about this carefully; it is a key method of proving things in economic theory.*
+*Think about this carefully; it is a key method of proving things in economic theory called 'proof  by contradiction'.*

 ***

 **Example, for intuition**

-Suppose that at the consumption bundle you choose, your MRS = 1.
-To remain indifferent, you would be willing to give up 1 burger to get 1 soda.
+Suppose that at the consumption bundle you choose your MRS = 1.
+To remain indifferent, you would be willing to give up 1 hamburger to get 1 soda.

 Suppose the price of soda is £1 and the price of a burger is £2. $\rightarrow$ Price ratio: $P_S/P_B = 1/2$